AvianNetwork/electrumx/docs/environment.rst

   If a session disconnects, ElectrumX continues to associate its cost with its IP address, so if it immediately reconnects it will re-acquire its previous cost allocation.
-  Moreover, sessions are also grouped together based on their IP address subnets, and cost is accrued for the whole group.
-What subnet sizes to use can be configured via :envvar:`SESSION_GROUP_BY_SUBNET_IPV4` (by default /24) and :envvar:`SESSION_GROUP_BY_SUBNET_IPV6` (by default /48).

   A server operator should experiment with different values according to server loads.
 It is not necessarily true that e.g. having a low soft limit, decreasing concurrency and